hay-kot/homebox/CONTRIBUTING.md

 1. The frontend is a Vue 3 app with Nuxt.js that uses Tailwind and DaisyUI for styling.
 2. We're using Vitest for our automated testing. you can run these with `task ui:watch`.
 3. Tests require the API server to be running and in some cases the first run will fail due to a race condition.
 If this happens just run the tests again and they should pass.

+## Publishing Release

+Create a new tag in github with the version number vX.X.X.
+This will trigger a new release to be created.

+Test -> Goreleaser -> Publish Release -> Trigger Docker Builds -> Deploy Docs + Fly.io Demo